LIBERATING FOOTBALL TRAVEL

 At the easternmost point of mainland Scotland – next stop Stavanger – the fishing port of Peterhead is one of football’s remote outposts.
 The Blue Toon, as both town and club are known, is home to Peterhead FC, a Scottish League destination since the year 2000.

-A 350km-plus drive from fellow league club Ayr – 450km if you come via Aberdeen, location of the closest train station 32 miles away – Peterhead represents the longest trek in British senior football without the aid of rail.
-Ayr United, in fact, made that same journey in May 2016 to put paid to Blue Toon hopes for first ever place in the Scottish Championship.
+A 350km-plus drive from fellow league club Ayr – 450km if you come via Aberdeen, location of the closest train station 52km away – Peterhead represents the longest trek in British senior football without the aid of rail.
+Ayr United, in fact, made that same journey in 2016 to put paid to Blue Toon hopes for first ever place in the Scottish Championship.

 Welcome to Peterhead/Tony Dawber